anagramiccoder/Project2/README.txt

 by John David Vidad
+this code was tested on Ubuntu 14.04.1, or the default kernel from installing in Lab 0 ( not the modified kernel)

 code works by accepting 1 command at a time to create a thread for the command, then it will wait for another command after creating a thread for the previous command.
 It works concurrently but it does not handle sync problems or locks in general.
 The command input does not record \n in the input, but the "\n" serves as an identifier of the ending of a command